suresh-vsk/techAssignmentIov42/README.md

 3. Integrated page objects with SQL-compatible fixtures
 4. Ensured element compatibility across all pages

+## 💡 Note

+**This is a demonstration** of enterprise test automation approaches that can be applied to real-world testing scenarios and production frameworks.

 ## 🛠️ Technical Architecture

 ### SQL Commands (`cypress/support/sql-commands.js`)